Biogas

 Biomethanation Programs of Osaka Gas

-In fiscal 2022, sewage sludge and hydrogen were fed into the test facility, biogas was produced from the sewage sludge under the same conditions as those of the sewage treatment plant, and biomethanation was performed to synthesize e-methane from CO2 contained in the biogas and hydrogen, using microorganisms.3
+- Sewage sludge and hydrogen are fed into the test facility, biogas is produced from the sewage sludge under the same conditions as those of the sewage treatment plant, and biomethanation3 is performed to synthesize e-methane from CO2 contained in the biogas and hydrogen, using microorganisms.

-In fiscal 2023, a verification will be conducted to increase the volume of biogas generated, by feeding lactic acid, a decomposition product of waste bioplastics, into the test facility.
+- A verification is conducted to increase the volume of biogas generated by feeding lactic acid, waste bioplastic hydrolyzate (WBH), into the test facility.

 Related contents